Fudoki Japan

 Dogo Onsenpublic bathSpirited Awayhistoric bathhousealkaline spring

 Dogo Onsen Honkan stands three stories tall in dark wood and white plaster, looking like a castle designed for bathing instead of warfare.
-Built in 1894, it's operated continuously for 130 years, drawing water from springs that emperors supposedly soaked in 3,000 years ago.
+Completed in 1894 and designated an Important Cultural Property in 1994, it draws on springs that emperors are said to have soaked in.
 Hayao Miyazaki used this building as his model for Spirited Away's bathhouse — the multi-level structure, the steam rising from roof vents, the worn wooden floors creaking under bathers' feet.

-The main bath, Kami-no-yu ('water of the gods'), fills granite tubs with 42°C alkaline spring water that leaves your skin slick and smooth.
-Entry costs ¥420 for ground-floor communal bathing.
-Pay ¥1,650 for the premium experience: upstairs private rest room, yukata robe, and matcha tea served on tatami while you cool down.
-The building closed 2019–2024 for earthquake reinforcement but reopened with original character intact — same wooden architecture, same spring water, same steam clouds drifting across the roof.
+The main bath, Kami-no-yu ('water of the gods'), fills granite tubs with alkaline spring water that leaves your skin slick and smooth.
+Entry costs ¥700 for ground-floor communal bathing.
+The Rei-no-yu courses cost more and add a rest room upstairs, a yukata robe, and tea served on tatami while you cool down.
+The building went through preservation and earthquake-reinforcement work from January 2019 and returned to full operation in July 2024, with its original character intact — same wooden architecture, same spring water, same steam clouds drifting across the roof.

 Opening Hours